Mothers Day Gift Flowers

 4. A mother plans the menus and meals.

-8. We will learn to budget our income and still be able to pay the bills and eat.
+8. We will learn to budget our income to pay the bills still and eat.

-9. Make doctor appointments for the new baby or children, as well as ourselves.
+9. Make doctor appointments for the new baby, other children, and ourselves.

 10. Make dentist appointments to stay healthy.